Mood disorders are increasingly an early sign of Parkinson's disease. Depressed people have a much higher risk of developing the nerve disorder.

 When the popular actor Robin Williams committed suicide in August 2014, many were shocked and saddened.
 What the public didn’t know: The actor was in the early stages of Parkinson's disease, his wife revealed shortly after his death, and had been struggling with anxiety and depression.

 Williams’ sad fate drew attention to an issue researchers are increasingly examining: the relationship between Parkinson’s and depression.

 How does Parkinson’s disease affect the brain?

 We know that brain changes lead to tremors, rigidity, gait and balance problems, and difficulty with sleep and concentration.

 Named after the British doctor who first described it, Parkinson’s often develops around age 60.
 (Williams was 63.)
-Estimates vary, but it is likely that about 1 million people in America and 5 million worldwide have the disorder.
-Though a small number of cases are hereditary — around 5 percent — most appear to be caused by a combination of genetic and environmental factors.
+Estimates vary, but it is likely that about 1 million people in America and 10 million worldwide have the disorder.
+Though a small number of cases seem entirely hereditary — around 5 percent — most appear to be caused by a combination of genetic and environmental factors.

-Depression and anxiety are another hallmark of the disease.
+Depression and anxiety are a hallmark of the disease.
 Mood changes can be a natural response to an incurable diagnosis.
 But the connection is stronger than that, experts say.

 Given the increasingly clear connection between mood disorders and Parkinson’s, depression in later years may ultimately be considered a symptom of the disorder.
 But depression has often gone unnoticed in those with Parkinson’s, perhaps because the two conditions have similar symptoms: low energy, lack of emotional expression, and slowness of mental response and physical movement.